 What is the difference between The Britannia and The Galileo?

 We recently have added a 65cm diameter floor standing globe – perfect for those who feel the Britannia is too small and the Galileo too large.
-This is available for pre-order now and shipping from Spring / Summer 2019.

 What is the Meridian for?
 And how do you look up a place on the globe based on latitude and longitude?